deeleman/design-system-boilerplate/README.md

 npm test
 ```

-All these commands are part of teh default components library project installation.
+All these commands are part of the default components library project installation.
 Need help to better understand its purpose and logic under the hood?
 Check out our docs [here](https://stenciljs.com/docs/my-first-component).

-## Namespacing your Design System project
+### Namespacing your Design System project

 Some build processes will use an internal naming token, also known as _namespace_, to properly name the output files and manage folder paths.
 You will want to customize such namespace token to one of your liking.
 For doing so please edit the `stencil.config.ts` file found at the root directory right after you clone your project and before you start editing any other files (although you can proceed with this change at a later stage):